VatsaDev/nanoChatGPT/README.md

 ```

 ## Demo
-to view its capabilites, simply run the colab, the whole thing should take around ~30 minutes on a t4 instance.
-If you look at both outputs, Chat has no prompting, but directing the chat in a direction is very helpful
+to view its capabilites, head to colab link, run just the git clone, pip install, and prepare.py, then run chat.py with `--init_from=huggingface`

 ## Limitations